 The CAPM and PMP both have high approval ratings by certificate earners.
 Both were recommended by around 95 percent of Indeed survey respondents who had earned the certification.
 Indeed surveys also showed that 50 percent of CAPM earners believed the certification helped them get a job, while 64 percent of PMP earners thought the same [5,6].

 The PMP is more in-demand than the CAPM.
-The CAPM was mentioned in 1,700 US job listings on Indeed in September 2021, while the PMP was mentioned in more than 19,000.
+The CAPM was mentioned in 1,943 US job listings on Indeed in July 2022, while the PMP was mentioned in 42,240.

 Think about your professional goals to decide if it’s worth it for you.